Welcome to today's edition of the Rush 24-7 podcast.

 I wonder what that means.

-The Justice Department, I presume will move forward with a full investigation.
+The Justice Department, I presume, will move forward with a full investigation.

-Alberto Gonzalez, the attorney general, is this is serious, and this makes the whole Valerie Plaim and Joe Wilson thing, for as I say, seem like who snole my snickers bar compared to what else is at stake.
+I hope that means that the order has already been made to do so, Alberto Gonzalez, the Attorney General, because this is serious, and this makes the whole Valerie Playme and Joe Wilson thing, as I say, seem like who snole my Snickers bar compared to what else is at stake.

-If you believe that present law needs to be faster and more agile concerning the surveillance of conversations from someone in the U.S. to somewhere outside the country, why in the four years since 9-11 has your administration not sought to get changes in the law instead of bypassing it, As some of your critics have said.
+If you believe that present law needs to be faster and more agile concerning the surveillance of conversations from someone in the U.S. to somewhere outside the country, why in the four years since 9-11 has your administration not sought to get changes in the law instead of bypassing it, as some of your critics have said?

 That's important.

-So it's a it's a program that's limited.
+So it's a program that's limited.

 These calls are not intercepted within the country.

-They are from outside the country to in the country, or vice versa.
+They are from outside the country to in the country or vice versa.

 And this is an enemy which adjusts.